jhaskinsjr/nebula/Documentation/Sample_Pipelines.md

 # Sample Pipelines

-There have been nine sample pipeline implementations, each named after a citrus fruit: Amanatsu, Bergamot, Clementine (**DEPRECATED**), Jabara, Lime (**DEPRECATED**), Oroblanco (**DEPRECATED**), Pompia, Rangpur, and Shangjuan.
+There have been ten sample pipeline implementations, each named after a citrus fruit: Amanatsu, Bergamot, Clementine (**DEPRECATED**), Jabara, Lime (**DEPRECATED**), Oroblanco (**DEPRECATED**), Pompia, Rangpur, Shangjuan, and Tangelo.

 The [Quick Start](../README.md#quick-start) guide shows how to execute the examples/bin/sum program